New deadlines for grant and scholarships. Read More >

 Click here to follow our Facebook Page.

 Ernesto Scorsone is a Fayette Circuit Court Judge.
 Prior to being a judge, Ernesto practiced law as well as served in the state legislature for 24 years (12 in the House and 12 in the Senate).
 As an attorney he led the legal team in Wasson v.
-Commonwealth resulting in Kentucky’s 4th degree sodomy law being declared unconstitutional and in Ireland v.
-Commonwealth which guarantees domestic violence protection to LGBT couples.
-As a legislator, in addition to his work on education and health care, Ernesto championed the fair treatment of LGBT Kentuckians.
-He helped enact a hate crime provision that applies to LGBT discrimination, fought for inclusion of LGBT Kentuckians in our state’s Civil Rights law, and helped draft the Executive order currently in place for LGBT employees in state government.
-In 2010, Ernesto was inducted in Kentucky’s Civil Rights Hall of Fame.
+Commonwealth resulting in Kentucky's 4th degree sodomy law being declared unconstitutional and in Ireland v.
+Commonwealth which guarantees domestic violence protection to LGBTQ couples.
+As a legislator, in addition to his work on education and health care, Ernesto championed the fair treatment of LGBTQ Kentuckians.
+He helped enact a hate crime provision that applies to LGBTQ discrimination, fought for inclusion of LGBTQ Kentuckians in our state's Civil Rights law, and helped draft the Executive order currently in place for LGBTQ employees in state government.
+In 2010, Ernesto was inducted in Kentucky's Civil Rights Hall of Fame.

 Brandl, who owns State Beauty Supply, has served on numerous community boards and donated his time and resources to the Bluegrass Rape Crisis Center, AIDS Volunteers of Lexington, the American Cancer Society and JustFundKY, to name a few.
 Through his passion to help people identify their dreams and develop the skills to make them come true, he has assisted thousands of salon professionals in the past 22 years.